JakeHukari/Sp3arParvus/README.md

 > Other stuff.

 ### Upcoming Features

-> 'Any Item ESP' native integration. ([AIE](https://github.com/JakeHukari/Any-Item-ESP) is another script of mine that provides a workspace explorer to create esp highlights for any item or folder, this will soon be natively integrated into Sp3arParvus)

 > Extended 'fullbright' customization.
 (Time, sky hue, reflections, colors, etc..(basically just customization for any 'light' or sky))